MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ---
-author: KittyYeungQ
+author: SoniaLopezBravo
-description: Azure Quantum is a Microsoft Azure service that you can use to run quantum computing programs or solve optimization problems in the cloud. ms.author: kitty ms.date: 08/11/2021 ms.service: azure-quantum ms.subservice: core ms.topic: overview
+description: Azure Quantum is a Microsoft Azure service that you can use to run quantum computing programs or solve optimization problems in the cloud. ms.author: v-sonialopez ms.date: 08/13/2021 ms.service: azure-quantum ms.subservice: core ms.topic: overview
-title: Introduction to Azure Quantum
+title: What is Azure Quantum?
 uid: microsoft.quantum.azure-quantum-overview
 ---